timOTdev/0010_practical_javascript/notes.md

 - It's what the browser's interpretation of your html file
 - It uses the DOM to build the website
 - You can right-click on the page and hit inspect
-- We mainly use the DOM with just JavaScript, but it is involved in other languages
+- We mainly use the DOM with just JavaScript but it is involved in other languages

 ## There should be a "Display todos" button and a "Toggle all' button in the app
 - We are going to use the html to fulfill this requirement